mm80843/T3.5/docs/bp_0.md

 ### Problems to solve

-Reduced possibility of disease transmission due to less crowded areas and disruption of services due to unavailable labour.
+Reduced possibility of disease transmission due to less crowded areas, less social mixing between staff groups, and reduced disruption of services due to unavailable labour.

 ### Value proposition

-The implementation of this measure will allow control over occupancy and critical parameters in the indoor spaces, while maintaining the quality of services and productivity at the usual level and providing flexibility to the end users of these services.
+The implementation of this measure will allow control over occupancy, while maintaining the quality of services and productivity at the usual level and providing flexibility to the end users of these services.

 ### Capabilities

-The good functioning of the rotational shift system is based on three main pillars - 1) a shift booking system that assigns workers to specific groups depending on the situation 2) education of users through information campaigns about the logic of this measure 3) a robust testing plan for a quick response time in case of infection in one of the groups
+The good functioning of the rotational shift system is based on three main pillars - 1) a shift booking system that assigns workers to specific groups depending on the situation 2) education of users through information campaigns about the logic of this measure 3) a robust testing and shift coverage plan for a quick response time in case of infection in one of the groups

 ### Restrictions and limitations